Services

 The application requires information about your reason for requesting the background check and where the results should be sent.
 All information must match exactly with your identification documents and fingerprint submissions to avoid processing delays.

-If your current legal name differs from the name on your identification, you’ll need to provide documentation of the name change, such as a marriage certificate, divorce decree, or court order.
-This ensures your background check results will be issued under the correct name.
+First, if your current legal name differs from the name on your identification due to marriage, divorce, or a legal name change, you must include supporting documentation such as a marriage certificate, divorce decree, or court order alongside your application.

-14. Do I need to provide my Social Security number?
+14. Do I need to provide my Social Security number for an FBI background check?

 15. What if I’ve lived in multiple states or countries?